Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 Graduates of the prelicensure B.S.N. qualify to take the National Council Licensure Examination (NCLEX) required for practice as registered nurses (RN).
 Graduates of advanced practice majors in the graduate program are eligible to take certification examinations and apply for Advanced Registered Nurse Practitioner (ARNP) licensure.

 College of Nursing students may participate in the Aging and Longevity Studies Program, which provides undergraduate students with a multidisciplinary approach to gerontology.
 The program offers a certificate and a minor.
 Students plan their course of study with their academic advisor in close cooperation with the Aging and Longevity Studies Program coordinator.
-See Aging and Longevity Studies (College of Liberal Arts and Sciences) in the Catalog for details.
 The Aging and Longevity Studies Program is administered by the School of Social Work (College of Liberal Arts and Sciences).
+For more information, see Aging and Longevity Studies in the Catalog (College of Liberal Arts and Sciences).

 The Graduate College offers the Certificate in Informatics with a health informatics subprogram.
 The subprogram emphasizes the organization, management, and use of health care information; health care research, education, and practice; and information technology developments in the socioeconomic context of health care.